How Is Morbidity Rate Used to Price Insurance?

 Incidence Morbidity Rate Calculation is the number of new cases in the time period divided by the number of people in the specified population x 100.
 This gives you the morbidity incidence rate.

-There are many different ways to calculate the morbidity rate depending on what kind of morbidity rate you are interested in, the CDC has a list of extensive detailed calculation of Morbidity rate here.
+There are many different ways to calculate the morbidity rate depending on what kind of morbidity rate you are interested in, the CDC has a list of extensively detailed calculation of Morbidity rate.